 - Comprise materials that are in need of preservation.

 - Have materials that are dispersed.

 Selecting content, whether born-digital or digitized, is only one piece in the ongoing process of building digital collections.
-The development and management of digital collections also involves project management and strategic planning; metadata architecture, creation, and management; the development and use of UNBOUND: the Williams Digital Commons and ArchivesSpace to create, manage, preserve, and deliver digital content; and the ongoing assessment of digital collections and the previously mentioned services.
+The development and management of digital collections also involves project management and strategic planning; metadata architecture, creation, and management; the development and use of Williams Digital Collections and ArchivesSpace to create, manage, preserve, and deliver digital content; and the ongoing assessment of digital collections and the previously mentioned services.
 We work closely with other units in the Williams College Libraries and the Office of Information Technology (OIT) to develop and realize our goals, and collaborate with other units in the College and with external institutions and organizations when appropriate.

 Associated Analog Material

 Inactive records of enduring value, held in analog form in offices and departments on campus (regardless of whether those records have already been digitized by the current holder), must be transferred to Special Collections before that content can be added to the digital collections.
 This is in keeping with the ongoing role of Special Collections, allowing staff to have continued access to analog original materials in case re-digitization is ever necessary.